 Notes and substitutions

-- Pancit canton noodles: I used pre-cooked lo mein noodles made with wheat flour and eggs.
-They are thicker and more yellow but just as chewy as dried pancit canton noodles made from wheat flour.
+- Pancit canton noodles: I used pre-cooked lo mein noodles made from wheat flour and eggs.
+They're thicker and have a more yellow color compared to dried pancit canton noodles, but they're just as chewy and delicious.

 - Proteins: Chicken, pork, fish or squid balls, and tofu are other options; sear them for more flavor.
-As an option, you may also add boiled quail eggs.
+And if you're feeling fancy, boiled quail eggs make a delicious addition.

 - Vegetables: I used shiitake mushrooms, carrots, and cabbage.
-Green beans, snow peas, celery, and bokchoy are other options.
+But feel free to mix it up with green beans, snow peas, celery, or bok choy.

-- Chicken base or bouillon: You can use chicken or shrimp stock.
+- Chicken base or bouillon: You can use either chicken or shrimp stock as a base.

 How to make this recipe